-Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
-Given the presence of the shower mounted over a bath/shower tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the bath/shower tray.
-As the bath/shower tray is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
+F Water, plumbing and bathroom fittings Repair category 1 Notes No obvious significant defects noted to the accessible plumbing or sanitary fittings.
+Given the presence of a shower over the tray, it is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
+Failure to do so can lead to concealed defects behind wall finishes, and below the shower tray.
+As the tray is boxed in, it will be appreciated that it is not possible to comment on concealed locations.
 In a property of this age it is possible for lead pipework to be present in concealed areas however; none was noted within the limitations of the inspection.
+The property has a private water supply which should be tested periodically for purity.

-Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+Heating and hot water Repair category 2 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+However, the central heating boiler is of an older design and opinions suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
+Future repair or replacement should be anticipated.
 It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.

-Drainage

-Repair category 1

-Notes No obvious significant defects were noted to the drainage system, within the limitations of the inspection.
+Drainage Repair category 1 Notes No obvious significant defects were noted to the drainage system, within the limitations of the inspection.
 It is understood that drainage is to a septic tank.
-The valuation reported assumes that the septic tank is for the sole use of the subjects under report, that it has been registered with and is fully compliant with all requirements of the Scottish Environmental Protection Agency (SEPA), both with regard to the tank and its outfall.
+The valuation reported assumes that the septic tank has been registered with and is fully compliant with all requirements of the Scottish Environmental Protection Agency (SEPA), both with regard to the tank and its outfall.